-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year, following the first year of this three year strategy.

-The following data is the provisional statutory data for the 2021/22 academic year.
+The following data is the provisional statutory data for the 23/24 academic year.